 Although coffee can help you stay awake longer while you are studying or help to improve your memory, consuming too much can be detrimental to your health and can also have a negative impact on studying and grades.

-It is recommended that you do not consume more than 400mg, which is the equivalent to 3-4 cups of coffee.
+It is recommended that you do not consume more than 400mg, which is the equivalent to 3-4 cups of coffee per day.
 It is important to remember that caffeine will affect everyone differently.
-Some people may begin experiencing the negative effects of caffeine after just one cup, especially if you do not consume much caffeine or are extremely sensitive to its effects.
+Some people may begin experiencing the negative effects of caffeine after just one cup, especially if you do not consume much caffeine on a regular basis or are extremely sensitive to its effects.

 How to prepare coffee while studying